wissemkarous/Webscraping/Exp.md

 18. `if len(mail.get('href').strip()) > 7:`: This line checks if the `href` attribute of the email hyperlink contains more than 7 characters.
 This is used as a condition to determine if an email address is present.

 19. `address = mail.get('href')[7:]`: If the condition in the previous line is met, this line extracts the email address by slicing the `href` attribute from the 8th character (position 7) onwards.
-The extracted email address is assigned to the `address` variable.
+The extracted email address is assigned to the `address` variable..

 20. `print(address)`: This line prints the extracted email address to the console.